Maldives national football team: 1990s

-Maldives had to face the two times SAFF Cup champion India in the semi-final and lost the game by 2–1, where Mohamed Wildhan scored against the Blue Tigers.
+In the 1999 SAFF Cup, hosted in Fatorda Stadium, Goa, India, Maldives were grouped with Nepal and Sri Lanka, where Maldives finished at the top of the group B. Maldives had to face the two times SAFF Cup champion India in the semi-final and lost the game by 2–1.
 Though they failed to qualify for the Final of the tournament, they claimed the bronze by defeating Nepal in the third place play-off match by 2–0.
-Mohamed Wildhan and Mohamed Ibrahim were the goal scorers.

-Mohamed Wildhan shared the top scorer award with Nepal's Naresh Joshi, India's Baichung Bhutia and Bangladesh's Mihazur Rehman scoring three goals each in this competition.

-2003 South Asian Football Federation Gold Cup
+2000s

 In the 2003 SAFF Gold Cup held in Dhaka, Bangladesh, Maldives were drawn in the group B along with Bangladesh, Nepal and Bhutan.

-Maldives won their first match 6–0 a record win of the highest number of goals scored by a team in a single match in this tournament history against Bhutan, with Maldives' first hat-trick in the regional tournament, scored by Ali Shiham.
-Mohamed Nizam, Ashraf Luthfy and Ali Umar scored one goal each in this victory.
+Maldives won their first match 6–0, a record win of the highest number of goals scored by a team in a single match in this tournament history against Bhutan.
 Despite the 1–0 loss to Bangladesh in the second match, Maldives won their third match against Nepal and they were through into the semi-final of the tournament as the group runners-up.
-Mohamed Nizam, Ashraf Luthfy and Ali Umar scored in their 3–2 win over Nepal.

 Ibrahim Fazeel scored the only goal against Pakistan in the semi-final, which helped them to reach the final for the second time.
 Ali Umar's only goal in the second half helped Maldives to survive until the penalty shootout in the final match against Bangladesh, but Maldives lost 5–3 at the Bangabandhu National Stadium where Ahmed Naaz, Ismail Naseem and Ibrahim Fazeel succeeded to convert it from the spot but Ashraf Luthfy failed.

+In 2004, during the 2006 World Cup qualification, Maldives stunned by drawing South Korea, 0–0 at home; and defeating Vietnam, in the same ground by 3–0.
+However, its worst defeat also occurred in the World Cup qualification as they were thrashed 0–17 by Iran in Damascus during 1998 World Cup qualification.
-2005 South Asian Football Federation Gold Cup

-In 2005, the tournament was held in Pakistan and Maldives were drawn with Afghanistan and Sri Lanka along with the host Pakistan in group A.

-Maldives started their campaign by breaking their own record created in the previous edition 2003, scoring a highest number of goals by a team in a single match.
+The 2005 SAFF Gold Cup was held in Pakistan and Maldives were drawn with Afghanistan and Sri Lanka along with the host Pakistan in group A. Maldives started their campaign by breaking their own record created in the previous edition 2003, scoring a highest number of goals by a team in a single match.
 They won the first match 9–1 against Afghanistan.
-Ibrahim Fazeel and Ahmed Thoriq both scored a hat-trick while Ali Ashfaq scored a brace and Ali Umar scored their opener.
-They won their second match against Sri Lanka 2–0 with goals from Ali Ashfaq and Ali Umar, while they ended at the top of the group, leaving the host Pakistan in second even after the goalless draw against them in the final group stage match.

-Even though Maldives lost the semi-final match against India by one goal to nil, the top scorer award was shared by three of the Maldivian players; Ibrahim hassan, Ali Ashfaq and Ahmed Thoriq scored three goals each.
+They won their second match against Sri Lanka 2–0, while they ended at the top of the group, leaving the host Pakistan in second even after the goalless draw against them in the final group stage match.
+Even though Maldives lost the semi-final match against India by one goal to nil, the top scorer award was shared by three of the Maldivian players; Ibrahim Hassan, Ali Ashfaq and Ahmed Thoriq scored three goals each.